tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 To capture and track progress, some teams write stories on index cards, others write tasks or work items on post-its.
 Others still write up analysis in their issue tracking software or wiki.

-W> ## Tasks vs stories {#tasks-vs-stories-aside}
+A> ## Tasks vs stories {#tasks-vs-stories-aside}
-W>
+A>
-W> It's easy to get confused with the difference between tasks and stories.
+A> It's easy to get confused with the difference between tasks and stories.
 The team lead role can suffer from this especially but keeping track of todo items needn't muddy the waters when it comes to planning story delivery.
-W>
+A>
-W> It's important to realise that tasks or todo items fit more appropriately under project or team management activities and not story planning.
+A> It's important to realise that tasks or todo items fit more appropriately under project or team management activities and not story planning.
 That way, it's easier to pick the right tool to manage them.
 David Allen's [Getting Things Done](http://amzn.to/YwwTSX) is a great way to manage your todo pile.